ovn-org/ovn/Documentation/topics/high-availability.rst

-We should note that this method works well under the assumption that there are no inter-gateway connectivity failures, in such case this method would fail to elect a single master.
+We should note that this method works well under the assumption that there are no inter-gateway connectivity failures, in such case this method would fail to elect a single leader.
 The simplest example is two gateways which stop seeing each other but can still reach the hypervisors.
 Protocols like VRRP or CARP have the same issue.
 A mitigation for this type of failure mode could be achieved by having all network elements (hypervisors and gateways) periodically